ray-project/ray/doc/source/data/data-internals.rst

 Scheduling
 ==========

-Ray Data uses Ray core for execution, and hence is subject to the same scheduling considerations as normal Ray tasks and actors.
+Ray Data uses Ray Core for execution, and is subject to the same scheduling considerations as normal Ray Tasks and Actors.
 Ray Data uses the following custom scheduling settings by default for improved performance:

-* The ``SPREAD`` scheduling strategy is ensures that data blocks and map tasks are evenly balanced across the cluster.
+* The ``SPREAD`` scheduling strategy ensures that data blocks and map tasks are evenly balanced across the cluster.
 * Dataset tasks ignore placement groups by default, see :ref:`Ray Data and Placement Groups <datasets_pg>`.

 .. _datasets_pg: